defenseunicorns/uds-cli/README.md

 1. The duplicate packages must be deployed in different namespaces
 1. In order to deploy duplicates of local packages, the `path` field must point to a Zarf package tarball instead of to a folder.

-> [!NOTE]
+{{% alert-note %}}
-> Today the duplicate packages feature is only supported for packages with Helm charts.
+Today the duplicate packages feature is only supported for packages with Helm charts.
 This is because Helm charts' [namespaces can be overridden](docs/overrides.md#namespace) at deploy time.
+{{% /alert-note %}}

 ## Zarf Integration